-Council is plans to spend \$31.6 million on capital works during the next year.
-This is lower than what was forecast in the Long Term Plan 2012-2022 as Council has delayed or removed some planned projects to keep rates as affordable as possible.
-Pages 26-39 include details on the changes to the 2014/2015 year.
+Council is proposing to spend \$30.312 million on capital works during the next year.
+This is lower than what was forecast in the Long Term Plan 2012-2022 as Council proposes to delay or remove some planned projects to keep rates as affordable as possible.
+Pages 28-41 include details on the proposed changes to the 2014/2015 year.
 Despite the restraint, ongoing investment in essential infrastructure needs to continue.